 Level 1, 2, 3, in Sake

-Similar to the wine and spirits qualifications, each level forms the foundation for the following level.
-The topics here include types and styles of sake, and how to serve and store sake.
-In the third level, important issues regarding the sake industry and export markets are covered.
+Like the wine and spirits qualifications, each level forms the foundation for the following level.
+The topics here include types and styles of sake and how to serve and store sake.
+In the third level, essential issues regarding the sake industry and export markets are covered.

-For the best WSET education possible, we strongly recommend checking out reviews of individual wine schools.
+We strongly recommend checking out reviews of individual wine schools for the best education possible.

-The best programs employ instructors at the top of their field, who can make a standard WSET program shine.
-For instance, the Napa Valley Wine Academy offers the best in-person experience for WSET classes in the country.
+The best programs employ instructors at the top of their field who can make a standard wine program shine.
+For instance, the Napa Valley Wine Academy offers some of the best in-person experiences for classes in the country.

 Drilling down on the data, we have found that two types of students will almost always prefer this type of wine education.
-The first is those who have not earned a college degree.
-The rigorous demands of the program provide an assurance that these students are capable of achieving high status within their chosen profession.
+T e first is those who have not earned a college degree.
+T e rigorous demands of the program assure that these students can achieve high status within their chosen profession.
 While these schools lack a level of creativity, they meet the educational needs of an underserved market.

-The second group of students who seem to prefer WSET to other types of wine education are those outside the U.S. WSET is the most recognized certification worldwide, and it has spent decades adapting its programs in emerging markets like China, Africa and the Middle East.
-Its conservative nature and consistency is appealing to students who are working globally.
-WSET is well-known for its hierarchical structure, which may also benefit these learners by providing clear steps for advancement.
+The second group of students who prefer WSET wine certification to other types of wine education is those outside the U.S. Itis the most recognized certification worldwide.
+It has spent decades adapting its programs in emerging markets like China, Africa, and the Middle East.
+Its conservative nature and consistency are appealing to students who are working globally.
+In addition, it is well-known for its hierarchical structure, which may also benefit these learners by providing clear steps for advancement.

-Our research is unambiguous on one important point: wine education does not have to be unique or trendy.
-There is great value in offering a wine course that has been largely unchanged for fifty years.
+Our research is unambiguous on one crucial point: wine education does not have to be unique or trendy.
+On the contrary, there is great value in offering a wine course that has remained unchanged for fifty years.

 But our surveys show some concerning trends.
-Many students have soured on PowerPoint presentations, and are concerned by the lack of diversity within the organization.
+For example, many students have soured on PowerPoint presentations and are concerned by the lack of diversity within the organization.
 However, the program is so widely-known and respected that many continue to earn their Diploma despite these drawbacks.